 It is easy to tell your partner, “I heard you.”
 But were you truly listening?
 One of the most common communication issues for anyone, but especially for those in a marriage, is the lack of attention when listening.
 Many people fall into the trap of listening to what someone has to say with the intention of knowing how to respond rather than truly listening to and trying to understand what the other person is saying.
 In a marriage, this can be especially difficult and cause unique problems as a result.
 Each partner is tasked with valuing the other person – being defensive, want to have the “last word,” and listening solely with the intention of knowing what to say in return are surefire ways of devaluing your partner.
 Rather than listening in order to know what to say, listen to understand and really hear what your loved one is trying to say to you.

 Another common pitfall is a distraction.
 In the wake of cell phones, laptops, cable TV, tablets, and other devices, there is significant disruption in communication that these objects, ironically, cause.
 When talking with another person, each of us desires to get undivided attention.
 Talking with someone who is distracted in any way can be frustrating and lead to miscommunication.
 Marriages fall victim to this problem quite often.
-Two people who are used to the presence of one another often become unintentionally lazy in communication; rather than providing the other person with attentiveness, distractions such as a cell phone are easily accessible and cause a significant disruption in the flow of communication.
+Two people who are used to the presence of one another, often become unintentionally lazy in communication; rather than providing the other person with attentiveness, distractions such as a cell phone are easily accessible and cause a significant disruption in the flow of communication.
+And this is one of the common communication problems in marriage that is prevalent among couples falling under different age groups and other categories.
 Try to avoid this problem by putting down the phone, turning off the sound on the TV, or turning away from distracting objects when your partner is engaging you in conversation.